The Grain Storage Facility Safety Grant helps Minnesota farmers buy and install eligible safety equipment for on-farm grain bins or silos.

 Eligible equipment

-- Project materials and services cannot be purchased until after a grant contract agreement has been signed by all parties and has reached its start date.
+• Don’t buy anything until after your grant contract agreement has been signed by all parties and has reached its start date.

 Eligible equipment types include, but are not limited to: